-The Academic Skills module should take a maximum of five hours to complete in total and is designed to develop the skills you need for university-level study.
+The Academic Skills Module should take a maximum of five hours to complete and is designed to develop the skills you need for university-level study.
 The Module has five separate tasks which will build on your existing skills, like essay writing, and recontextualise these for a university setting.

 80% of those who completed MDAS 2020 said that the programme made them feel more confident in starting their university studies, and 78% said that the scheme made them feel more prepared to start their first year.